Federalist No. 70

-Federalist No. 70, titled "The Executive Department Further Considered", is an essay written by Alexander Hamilton arguing for a single, robust executive provided for in the United States Constitution.
+Federalist No. 70, titled "The Executive Department Further Considered", is an essay written by Alexander Hamilton arguing that a unitary executive is consistent with a republican form of government.
 It was originally published on March 15, 1788, in The New York Packet under the pseudonym Publius as part of The Federalist Papers and as the fourth in Hamilton's series of eleven essays discussing executive power.